DhruvMalik07/bitespeed-identity-service-/README.md

 If this limit is exceeded, the API will respond with a `429:Too Many Requests` status code.
 The following headers are included in every response to help you track your usage:
 - `RateLimit-Limit`: The total number of requests allowed in the current window.
 - `RateLimit-Remaining`: The number of requests remaining in the current window.
-- `RateLimit-Reset`: The time at which the rate limit window will reset (in UTC epoch seconds).
+- `RateLimit-Reset`: The number of seconds remaining until the rate limit window resets.

 ## Examples